 - We do not allow painting inside the shop because of fumes and fire danger.
 (Also, if other people are working, the dust will probably ruin your paint job.)
 We ask folks to paint at home, or by special request, we can help you set up something outside, completely at our discretion.
 We remind everyone that oily rags and flammable liquids need to be handled with extreme caution.

 - Stay safe, think before you act, be kind, have fun and get inspired!
 We’re here to help you succeed with your project.
 We can’t wait to see what you come up with.

 If you reserve the time, please be punctual!
 If you’re more than 10 minutes late, your reserved time will be forfeit if someone else is waiting for the space.
 If you can’t make it, please let us know as soon as you can.

-- Rent-a-bench Availability: We will be open Thursday – Sundays, 9 – 5, beginning May 3.
+- Rent-a-bench Availability: We will be open Wednesdays and Thursdays 9 – 4, and by appointment on other days.
 You can use the shop for as long as you need during those times.
-(2 hours, 4.5 hours, 7 hours, etc.) We currently have 4 spots available at given time to ensure adequate work space and access to tools.
+(2 hours, 4.5 hours, 7 hours, etc.) We currently have 4 spots available.

 - One half of the Megabench: 3’ 6” x 8’ pine top bench

 - Presto Bench: 5’ x 9’ pine top lift table